How to Choose Your Cruise: The Galapagos

 Isabela is the largest of all islands in the Galapagos.
 It is characterized by five vast volcanoes, including the imposing Volćan Sierra Negra, the second largest caldera in the world.
 Named after Vicente Ramon Roca, President of Ecuador from 1845-49, Punta Vicente Roca is another highlight of the voyage.
 Here, you might admire captivating geological formations, underwater caves, and lava tubes.
 If chance favors you, you may even see Pacific green turtles, sharks, rays, whales, dolphins, and the nearby colony of fur seals.

 The beautiful island of Floreana has been luring visitors since the 18th century when whalers hunted the island for tortoises and pirates sought shelter in its caves.
 Sailors established a simple mailing system that is still in use today: they would drop letters in a box, hoping they would be delivered by other mariners sailing home.
 You can continue the tradition during your visit to Floreana if you choose.

-Choose Your Cruise: To discover the Galapagos’ most iconic islands, witnessing the Theory of Evolution in action, embark upon Silver Origin’s San Cristobal-to-Baltra voyage.
-This seven-day itinerary sets sail every other week throughout the entire year.
-View a sample San Cristobal-to-Baltra itinerary.
+Choose Your Cruise: To discover the Galapagos’ most iconic islands, witnessing the Theory of Evolution in action, embark upon Silver Origin’s Western itinerary.
+This seven-day voyage sets sail every other week.
+View a sample Western itinerary.